"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

-two sets of questions concerned the \textbf{expectation for privacy and confidentiality}.
+Several questions concerned the exposure of the developers.
 A set of three questions were about using the texts written by developers to communicate among themselves.
 Developers were very open to having such texts read when the goal was to better understand technical issues; researchers were slightly more reserved.
 Both developers and researchers were somewhat more reserved when the goal was to understand social interactions.

 Interestingly, developers were even more reserved about the use of machine learning to analyze all the communications and derive a statistical characterization.
 One explained in a comment that machine learning may not catch all nuances of human communication and especially cases of non-native-English speakers or jokes.